-To stay young, focus on movements that improve mobility and muscle coordination.
-These functional exercises improve posture, protect joints, and strengthen muscles that maintain balance.
+To stay youthful, focus on movements that improve mobility and muscle coordination.
+These functional exercises enhance posture, protect joints, and strengthen stabilizing muscles.

-Even if you already exercise regularly, adding these moves will make a big difference.
-Gradually, these exercises will improve flexibility, prevent injuries and support an active lifestyle - whether you're lifting weights, hiking or simply going about your daily activities pain-free.
+Even if you already work out regularly, adding these moves can make a big difference.
+Over time, they will improve flexibility, prevent injury, and support an active lifestyle—whether lifting weights, hiking, or simply going about daily activities pain-free.

-This short routine requires no equipment and only takes a few minutes each day, making it easy to make it a habit.
-The moves are designed to improve mobility, strengthen the core, and keep the body refreshed.
+This short routine requires no equipment and only a few minutes a day, making it easy to turn into a habit.
+The exercises are designed to boost mobility, strengthen your core, and keep your body feeling fresh.

-So, if you want to maintain a lean and strong body without stiffness, do these exercises daily.
+So, if you want to maintain a lean, strong body without stiffness, do these exercises every day.

-Do this circuit once a day to increase flexibility, strengthen key muscles and improve quality of movement.
-This exercise reduces the risk of injury and stiffness.
+Perform this sequence once a day to improve flexibility, strengthen key muscles, and enhance movement quality.
+These exercises reduce the risk of injury and stiffness:

 - World’s Greatest Stretch – 3 reps per side